zbojo/zbojo/README.md

 # Hi there 👋

 I'm a **Computer Science student at TUKE** 🎓 with a strong interest in **software development**.
-One of my biggest passions is designing and programming **mechanisms for escape rooms** 🔐, especially here in **Košice, Slovakia**, where I live.
+One of my biggest passions is designing and programming **mechanisms for escape rooms** 🔐.

 I also enjoy game development and have created a **2D game using C and ncurses** 🎮 – definitely worth checking out!
 [🎮 My 2D Game](https://github.com/zbojo/karel-in-dungeons)